kyang5/coursedescriptions/source/graduate/mscs.rst

        normally the committee director will be the advisor.
     -  **For the formal Graduate School process** **you create the committee at the gsps link** https://gsps.luc.edu/.
 An email will then be sent to the director for approval and then the GPD.
-    -  You will receives an email if your committee is formally approved by the Graduate School.
+    -  You will receive an email if your committee is formally approved by the Graduate School.

     At least 50% of the committee must be comprised of Loyola graduate